MarvellEmbeddedProcessors/dao/doc/guides/platform/liquid_crypto.rst

 To configure the card, launch two instances of the `dao_card_mgr` application: one in client mode and the other in server mode.
-The client instance allows users to issue configuration commands, while the serv/er instance processes these commands to configure the LiquidCrypto card.
+The client instance allows users to issue configuration commands, while the server instance processes these commands to configure the LiquidCrypto card.

 .. code-block:: console